essex-lab/grand-lig/README.md

 ### Installation & Usage

-A suitable conda environment is provided in `grand_env.yaml`
+A suitable conda environment is provided in `grand_env.yaml`.
+We recommend making a new environment from the `.yaml` file.

 This module can be installed from this directory by running the following command (conda coming soon):